-Capcom Co., Ltd. is a video game developer with a string of global hits.
+Capcom is a video game development company with a string of global hits.
 Among them, Monster Hunter has sold 84 million copies worldwide (as of July 2022), and the Resident Evil survival horror series has been popular for over 25 years.

 But the Capcom infrastructure team that manages the company’s games faced challenges: how to respond to the globalization of gaming, and the trend toward delivering games online.
 The team decided to take full advantage of public cloud services and build the core components of their new online game on Google Cloud Platform (GCP).
 A key component of this effort is finding the right database.